zhuangwang93/Espresso/byteps/torch/examples/resnet101/README.md

 The default location of the dataset is ~/data, and the dataset for VGG16 and ResNet101 is in ~/data/imagewang

 ## How to run
 **Note**: Make sure the dataset is in the right location.
-Set DMLC_PS_ROOT_URI and ifname in run_espresso.sh and run_baseline.sh
+Set DMLC_PS_ROOT_URI and ifname in run_espresso.sh and run_baseline.sh.
+Ensure it runs on PCIe-only GPU machines.

 DMLC_PS_ROOT_URI: the IP address of the root GPU machine

 ifname: the network interface card name, e.g., eth0, eth2

-model: vgg16 or resnet101

 ### Espresso
 Run on each machine